shadorki/anime-reaction-api/README.md

 # Anime Reaction API

-An API to serve image links of anime reactions
+An API/Slack Bot to serve image links of anime reactions

 ## Technologies Used